 LOOK INTO FREE GOOGLE ADVERTISING: in some cases, Google will grant non-profit organisations with free access to promoting their organisation or website on google search to increase your online visibility.
-You can find out more here.

-ESTABLISH A REGULAR NEWSLETTER: use an email newsletter to keep people updated on your activities, progress, and latest news.
+ESTABLISH A REGULAR NEWSLETTER:use an email newsletter to keep people updated on your activities, progress, and latest news.
 Try using Mailchimp.